stefaniejz/module-2-code-challenge-round-1-seattle-web-062419-rails-first-round-code-challenge-1564158485/README.md

 You've just been hired by 'Marvel Comics' - congratulations!
 The production staff wants you to make a website that will allow the fans to create superheroes.
 To do this, we need a way to keep track of all of the new superheroes and superpowers that have been created by the fans.

 Luckily, another developer has already started the job.
 We have a model for superheroes and a model for superpowers.
-Visiting `/superheroes` displays all of the superheroes, and visiting `/superpowers` displays all of the superpowers.
+Once the database is seeded, visiting `/superheroes` displays all of the superheroes, and visiting `/superpowers` displays all of the superpowers.
 We just don't have a way to associate superheroes with superpowers.

 We have several different superpowers and each can be bestowed upon **more than one superhero**.
 Each superhero can only wield **one superpower**.